 When most people think of a romantic weekend of horizontal activities, they’re probably not picturing grey sweat pants covered in green powder and melted chocolate smudges.
 But I’m a simple girl when it comes to quality time.
 And if we’re not going all out with the white girl stereotypes and jetting to Paris for the weekend, there’s nothing I’d rather do than curl up with a cute bearded man, in cozy PJ’s, with a tray of homemade dark chocolate truffles resting on my chest.

 If you’ve been wanting to make your own candy for while, truffles are the place to start.
 No thermometers.
 No fuss.
 In fact, they’re embarrassingly easy.
-For these vegan versions, you simply combine finely chopped dark chocolate (I like using 70 percent cacao, but make sure it says vegan if you’re a stickler) with coconut milk, matcha green tea, and coconut oil.
+For these vegan versions, you simply combine finely chopped dark chocolate (I like using 70 percent cacao, but make sure it says vegan if you’re a stickler) with coconut milk, matcha green tea, and coconut oil (I like this brand).
 If you have a more serious sweet tooth, a little maple syrup can take it up a notch.
 Zap the mixture in the microwave until completely melted and smooth, and then chill until solidified again.
 The coconut milk and oil lightens up the chocolate and makes it extra creamy once you roll it into balls.

 If you want to keep things plain Jane, you can omit the matcha from the vegan truffles and just use it as a coating.
 But I love the hint of earthy green tea flavor that runs through the chocolate.
 It just gives them that extra somethin’ somethin’.
 For more variety, I also rolled mine in black sesame seeds and toasted coconut.
 Get creative with your toppings though.
 And don’t be afraid of a little coarse sea salt for good measure.